 North Dakota: Papa’s Pumpkin Patch in Bismarck

 This one’s famous not just in North Dakota, but across the nation, thanks to the Travel Channel naming it one of the Top 10 Pumpkin Patches in the country.
 Not only is it charming, with gorgeous grounds tailor-made for family photos, there are tons of activities for the adventurous, including zip lines, tire forts, pedal carts and pumpkin cannons.
 A full day at a pumpkin patch can get pricey, but the proprietors at Papa’s Pumpkin Patch in Bismarck work hard to keep things affordable.
-On Dollar Day Thursdays, the usual $5 admission drops to a buck, and toddlers 2 and under are always free.
-(Plus, if you bring your own wagon to carry the pumpkins, you get in free, too!)
+Sadly, Papa’s is closed for the 2020 season, but hopes to open back up next year.

 Ohio: The Circleville Pumpkin Show in Circleville

 This pumpkin event is much more than just a patch.
 The Circleville Pumpkin Show in Circleville, Ohio is one of the best small-town festivals in America.
 The four-day extravaganza is packed with pies and pastries, pageants (Miss Pumpkin and Little Miss Pumpkin), carnival rides, a giant pumpkin weigh-in, and parades.
 Truly can’t-miss fall fun.
 Due to COVID-19, the pumpkin event had to be canceled this year, but there are still other fun activities happening including the Pumpkin Show Community Band Concert.

 Oklahoma: Annabelle’s Fun Farm in Welch